Blue Devils vs. Golden Eagles: First Round Betting Trends, Record ATS, Home/Road Splits

 - Duke is 6-4 against the spread and 9-1 overall over its past 10 contests.

+- Over its past 10 games, Oral Roberts has two wins against the spread, and is 10-0 overall.

-- Five of Blue Devils' past 10 games have hit the over.
+- The Golden Eagles have hit the over twice in their past 10 games.

-- The 72.5 points per game the Blue Devils put up are just 2.4 more points than the Golden Eagles give up (70.1).
+- The 72.5 points per game the Blue Devils put up are just 2.4 more points than the Golden Eagles allow (70.1).

 - Duke is 10-8 against the spread and 17-1 overall when scoring more than 70.1 points.